I have lived in India three times in my life and love to be there.

-It has been more than 70 years of this human loss.
+It is approaching 75 years of this human loss.

 Despite his two cell phones, he does not live in our contemporary time where everything is broken up into bite-size pieces until the next text message or addiction of ‘breaking’ news.

 He lives in a few weeks, become a paralyzing eternity, in which his world was permanently broken for him and his family and for millions of others: August 1947.

 On August 5, 2019, the Indian Government revoked unilaterally the autonomy of Kashmir (Jammu and Kashmir) by changing the constitution of India.

 An autonomy which institutionalized the unique circumstances by which Kashmir, a majority Muslim state, became part of India in 1947.

 This revocation has flooded Kashmir with a large number of soldiers; imprisoned their chief politicians; and cut off all communications.